 Our bylaws provide for a Board of Directors consisting of not less than seven nor more than eleven members.
 The exact number may be changed, within such limits, by a resolution duly adopted by the Board or by the stockholders.
-The number of directors constituting the full Board is currently set at seven.
+The number of directors constituting the full Board is currently set at eight.
+One of the current directors will not be standing for re-election at the Annual Meeting, and the size of the Board will be reduced to seven persons as of the Annual Meeting.
 All directors are elected annually and hold office until the next annual meeting of stockholders and until their successors are duly elected and qualified.

-On the recommendation of the Nominating and Corporate Governance Committee, our Board of Directors selected and approved the following persons as nominees for election at the Annual Meeting to serve until the next annual meeting of stockholders, or until their successors are duly elected and qualified or until their earlier resignation or removal: Richard Char, Kevin C. Daly, Ph.D., Gregory A. Miner, Abbas Mohaddes, John W. Seazholtz, Joel Slutzky, and Thomas L. Thomas.
+On the recommendation of the Nominating and Corporate Governance Committee, our Board of Directors selected and approved the following persons as nominees for election at the Annual Meeting: Richard Char, Kevin C. Daly, Ph.D., Gregory A. Miner, Abbas Mohaddes, Joel Slutzky, Thomas L. Thomas and Mikel Williams.
 Each nominee for election is currently a member of our Board of Directors and has agreed to serve if elected.
 We have no reason to believe that any of the nominees will be unavailable to serve.
 In the event any of the nominees named herein is unable to serve or declines to serve at the time of the Annual Meeting, the persons named in the enclosed proxy will exercise discretionary authority to vote for substitutes.
 Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR the nominees named above.